Dear Therapist: ‘My Therapist Won’t Let Me Break Up With Her!’

 We’ve all been in untenable situations — a relationship, a job, an apartment with a terrible landlord or roommate — in which we convince ourselves that we “can’t leave,” only to look back years later and ask ourselves, “Who, exactly, was keeping me there?”
 The answer is usually “me.”
 We shake our heads and wonder, “What took me so long?
 Why didn’t I leave sooner?
 Why did I waste so much time with this?”

 Your narrative, TBFT, is that you can’t leave, and while what your therapist has said sounds outrageous, not to mention reportable to her licensing board (let’s just say that I, too, am “very concerned”), the reality is that no matter how bizarre or unethical her behavior, you’re not being held hostage.
 You’re a free agent, just as you’d be with the hypothetical boyfriend who changed the terms of the relationship but tried to convince you to stay.
 In both cases, the real battle isn’t you against the boyfriend or you against your therapist, but you against you.
-There’s the “you” that really loves this therapist (and the hypothetical boyfriend) with whom you spent a meaningful four years; then there’s the “you” that can’t reconcile those strong feelings of attachment with the brew of rage, betrayal, and mistrust that emerged over past year.
+There’s the “you” that really loves this therapist (and the hypothetical boyfriend) with whom you spent a meaningful four years; then there’s the “you” that can’t reconcile those strong feelings of attachment with the brew of rage, betrayal, and mistrust that emerged over the past year.
 But as long as this internal war wages, you remain stuck on the battlefield (because you can’t, in fact, leave yourself).

 I want to help you call a truce, TBFT.

 Therapists have a term for the process of ending therapy: termination.
 It’s a grim-sounding word for what’s ideally a warm, bittersweet, and moving experience, much like a graduation.
-Generally, when the therapy is coming to an end — either the patient feels ready to move on, or the therapist broaches the possibility with the patient — the work moves toward its final stage, which is saying goodbye.
+Generally, when the therapy is coming to an end — either the patient feels ready to move on, or the therapist broaches the possibility with the patient — the work moves toward its final stage, which is saying good-bye.

 In those sessions, whether they last a couple weeks or a couple months, we consolidate the changes made.
 What was helpful in getting to where the person is today?
 What wasn’t?
 What has she learned about herself — her strengths, her challenges, her internal scripts — and what coping strategies and healthier ways of being can she take with her?
-What do the therapist and patient want to say to each other by way of goodbye?
+What do the therapist and patient want to say to each other by way of good-bye?
 Our goal from the beginning of therapy is to get our patients to leave us, much as parents hope that their children will be independent one day.

 In our daily lives, many of us don’t have the experience of meaningful good-byes — if we get good-byes at all — and the termination process allows someone who has spent a significant amount of time working through very personal issues to do more than simply end it with some version of, “Well, hey, thanks — see ya!”
 Termination is a powerful phase in therapy, because it gives patients the experience of a positive conclusion in what might have been a lifetime of negative, unresolved, or empty endings.

 A good termination experience also serves to slow down and assess whether the patient is experiencing a “flight to health,” a phenomenon in which people convince themselves that they’re suddenly “over” their issues because, unbeknownst to them, they can’t tolerate the anxiety stirred up by working through these issues.
-A “flight to health” might take place after a particularly emotional series of sessions, or when the therapist or patient has been away for a few weeks and in that break, unconscious defense-mechanisms take hold.
+A “flight to health” might take place after a particularly emotional series of sessions, or when the therapist or patient has been away for a few weeks and in that break, unconscious defense mechanisms take hold.
 This “flight” is only temporary, though, because the strategies patients use to suppress their true feelings — burying themselves in their work, keeping their schedules busy, exercising excessively — aren’t effective for long.
 If they leave during a flight to health, more often than not, the defense eventually wears off and the anxiety emerges again.

 Most commonly, though, therapist and patient both know when the work is done, or “done enough” for the time being.
 The patient is no longer depressed or having panic attacks, for instance, or no longer struggles so much in relationships.
 But even when patients decide to leave at a time that might seem premature to the therapist, having those termination sessions is still worthwhile.
 At least the decision will have been reflected upon so that the patient leaves having made a thoughtful and considered choice.
 The therapist might still share her thoughts on the decision (we’d be negligent if we didn’t offer what patients come to us for — an informed and candid perspective) but that’s different from invalidating their experience or asking them to pay for something they can’t afford.